franzbu/HAeating/README.md

 The present heating automation works regardless of which kind of heating system is in place; it is divided into three abstraction layers:

-(1) and (2) need not to be touched, as they calculate the heating demand and the required heating fluid flow temperature (from now onwards called **HFFT**).
+(1) and (2) need not be touched, as they calculate the heating demand and the required heating fluid flow temperature (from now onwards called **HFFT**).
 Regarding HFFT: Every sophisticated heating automation needs controlling the HFFT at least at its most basic level, in connection to outside temperature.
-Besides that, the present heating automation gives the user the means to fine tune the HFFT regarding aspects such as room delta temperature or amount of rooms to be heated.
+Besides that, the present heating automation gives the user the means to fine-tune the HFFT regarding aspects such as room delta temperature or amount of rooms to be heated.

-(3) links the automation to the hardware in place and will be in need of adjusting (unless you happen to own a Froeling Lambdatronic-powered boiler such as the SP Dual, then you can choose from the two examples provided farther down).
+(3) links the automation to the hardware in place and will need adjusting (unless you happen to own a Froeling Lambdatronic-powered boiler such as the SP Dual, then you can choose from the two examples provided farther down).
 Linking your heating hardware, however, boils down to accessing one variable only, `input_number.target_flow_temp`, which can be done in various ways such as a HA automation or an ESP.

 <img width="1024" height="565" alt="image" src="https://github.com/user-attachments/assets/1ec9aac1-f5ab-4949-88ad-21c0c0b31b9f" />